Linc2427/Neovim-WSL/README.md

 # Neovim-WSL
+- Yank and Paste using system clipboard
-Use Packer as Package Manager
+- Use Packer as Package Manager